xHookman/Scandalous-Soundboard/README.md

 I may be could use Mixin but I do not have the skill for the moment, this is my first mod for Minecraft.

-It's working like a virus but it's a simple soundboard, the used way is scandalous.
+It's a simple soundboard, the used way is just scandalous.

 ## License

 [MIT](https://choosealicense.com/licenses/mit/)